Near optimal sparsity-constrained group testing: improved bounds and algorithms: Non-Adaptive Group Testing with -Divisible Individuals

-Now, $\vec B'$ is (with respect to the graph $\cGd$) a binomial random variable with a random number of trials and a random probability parameter.
-Clearly, when conditioning on a specific number of trials and a specific probability, the conditioned variable in a binomial random variable.
-For the sake of brevity, we write such a conditioning as a conditioning on the concentration guaranteeing events $\cD_{\Delta}, \cC_{\Gamma}, \cF_{\Delta}$, as the error terms account for the range of possible fixed parameters in the range of the events.
-Therefore, the Chernoff bound guarantees that given $\cD_{\Delta} \cC_{\Gamma}, \cF_{\Delta}$ and with respect to $\cGd$, with probability at least $o(n^{-10})$.
-By Claim~\ref{Cor_DistEqual}, it follows that
+} by a second-order Taylor expansion of $e^{-\ell}$.
+Now, $\vec B'$ is a binomial random variable with a random number of trials and a random probability parameter.
+Clearly, when conditioning on a specific number of trials and a specific probability, $\vec B'$ is a binomial random variable.
+Therefore, recalling the expression for $\ell$ in \eqref{eq:ell_cases}, the Chernoff bound guarantees that under the concentration events $\cC_{\Gamma}$ and $\cF_{\Delta}$, we have